Dk1446/travelweb/README.md

-# Dummy travel website/blog practice
+# website prac for travel journalism
+# include cotent from National geographic